Ximmerse/Rhino-X/en/Launcher/Launcher-Advanced.md

 ##	Launcher Installation

-[adb](https://developer.android.com/studio/command-line/adb) provided in [Android SDK](https://developer.android.com) is required for installation.
+[adb](https://developer.android.com/studio/command-line/adb) provided with the [Android SDK](https://developer.android.com) is required for installation.

-!> When installing the launcher with adb command, please use -g as an additional parameter.
-Doing this enabling permissions upon successful installation.
+To install, connect the device to the computer using the USB type C port at the front of the HMD and issue the following command
 ```bash
   $ adb shell install -r -g C:\MyApp.apk
 ````
+!> When installing the launcher with adb command, please use -g as an additional parameter.
+This will set Android level permissions automatically upon a successful installation.

-!> RhinoX Required Permissions:
+### RhinoX Required Permissions:
+The Launcher application (and most applications) require a minimum set of system permissions to operate correctly.
 ```bash
   <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />
   <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
   <uses-permission android:name="android.permission.CAMERA" />
 ````

+## Adding applications to the RhinoX Launcher

-!> To make your custom application appear in Launcher application, developers would need to add the following attribute in Android Manifest.xml:
+To make custom application appear in the Launcher, developers must ensure that the following attribute is set in the application Android Manifest.xml:

 ```bash
  <category android:name="com.ximmerse.category.WONDERLAND_AR" />
 ````

-RhinoX SDK comes with an <b>AndroidManifest.xml</b> :
+!> RhinoX SDK comes with an <b>AndroidManifest.xml</b>
 ```bash
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android" package="com.ximmerse.aio">